What is an Accessible Document?

 2. Do NOT assign meanings to color.

 • Why?
 A percentage of visual users have color blindness.
-Though they may have vision - having color blindness prevents users from being able to perceive shades of color.
+Though some users may have vision, color blindness impedes the ability to differentiate certain colors.

 • Impacts visual users